 Active Resistance: The subject’s verbal or physical actions are intended to prevent an officer from placing the subject in custody and taking control but are not directed at harming the officer.
 Examples include:

 Subject Intent to Harm:

-Aggressive Resistance: The subject displays the intent to harm the officer, themselves or another person and to prevent an officer from placing the subject in custody and taking control.
+Aggressive Resistance or Assault: The subject displays the intent to harm the officer, themselves or another person and to prevent an officer from placing the subject in custody and taking control.
 The aggression may manifest itself through a subject:

 · taking a fighting stance

 · punching, kicking, striking